The Department of Psychiatry of the Virginia Commonwealth University Health System is proud to offer several post-residency fellowships.

-The Virginia Commonwealth University Child and Adolescent Psychiatry fellowship is an ACGME fully-accredited, two-year training program primarily located at the Virginia Treatment Center for Children (VTCC).
+The Virginia Commonwealth University Child and Adolescent Psychiatry fellowship is a fully ACGME-accredited, two-year training program primarily located at the Virginia Treatment Center for Children (VTCC).
 Serving a highly diverse patient demographic spanning all of Virginia, our fellows receive extensive training in broad areas of mental health delivery for our patients and their families, including a significant focus on acute inpatient hospitalization, outpatient clinical treatment, consultation-liaison experiences within the VCU Health System, as well as interfaces in several of our outpatient community collaborative programs.
-Throughout the program, our fellows receive extensive experience working with a patient population ranging from infancy to young adulthood that spans multiple cultural and socioeconomic backgrounds, with an emphasis on the underserved.
-We have a growing and extremely diverse and experienced faculty dedicated to the education and supervision of our fellows, emphasizing a strong, multidisciplinary approach to training which includes additional programs in psychology, social work, nursing and pharmacy, among others.
+Throughout the program, our fellows engage in service delivery with a patient population ranging from infancy to young adulthood that spans multiple cultural and socioeconomic backgrounds, with an emphasis on the underserved.
+We have a growing and extremely diverse and experienced faculty dedicated to the education and supervision of our fellows, emphasizing a strong, multidisciplinary approach to education which includes additional on-site training programs in psychology, social work, nursing and pharmacy, among others.
 Supporting our rotational experiences, our didactic program includes 5-6 protected hours per week and emphasizes the interface of genetics and neuroscience, psychosocial factors, trauma, culture, current diagnostics, psychotherapeutic and somatic interventions, in addition to family and systems-based approaches.
 The VCU Child and Adolescent Psychiatry fellowship program offers fellows multiple opportunities for scholarship, including teaching opportunities for students and residents across disciplines, formal presentations at AACAP/APA/AADPRT, and various venues for research opportunities within the VCU Department of Psychiatry as well as across the entire VCU Health System.
 Overall, the VCU Child and Adolescent Psychiatry fellowship promotes a high degree of individualized attention to the education and supervision for each fellow as they develop in order to promote best outcomes for our patients and families as well as to build strong mental health clinicians to care for and support our future generations.

-First, our program is in a significant growth phase, and we have just entered our second year as a program with three fellowship positions per year, with plans for future expansion to four positions per year very soon!
-In addition, we have been growing our program faculty as well, including four recent additions to our cadre as well as multiple additional positions that we are actively filling!
+Our program continues to grow in our pursuit to train more and more future Child and Adolescent Psychiatrists, and we have just entered our third year as a program with three fellowship positions per year, with plans for future expansion to four positions per year very soon!
+In addition, we continue to grow our program faculty as well, including a total of seven outstanding additions to our already experienced group over the last three years, including faculty with extensive backgrounds in eating disorders, care of the transgender population, child and adolescent substance use disorders, as well as mental health systems and managed care expertise.

-Second, in collaboration with the VCU Medical School’s instructional technologist, our program has launched the first fully integrated online didactic curriculum entitled the VCU Child and Adolescent Mental Health Curriculum in July of 2016!
-The curriculum serves as a permanent repository for all resources utilized in the didactic curriculum over the two-year program, and emphasizes a multidisciplinary curriculum including the psychiatry and psychology programs.
-The curriculum focuses on active-learning, flipped classroom principles as the primary modality for teaching and learning, including problem-based learning (PBL) modules, process-oriented, guided inquiry learning (POGIL), Just-in Time Teaching (JiTT), among others.
+Finally, our fellowship program, in collaboration with the VCU Medical School’s Instructional Technologists, has launched the first fully integrated online educational and didactic curriculum entitled the VCU Child and Adolescent Mental Health Curriculum.
+Initially developed in July, 2016, the curriculum serves as a permanent repository for all resources utilized in the didactic curriculum over the two-year program, and emphasizes a multidisciplinary approach including our psychiatry and psychology training programs working together in tandem.
+The curriculum utilizes an online platform including blogs, videos, articles, podcasts, and more with a focus on active-learning, flipped classroom principles as the primary modality for teaching and learning, including problem-based learning (PBL) modules, process-oriented, guided inquiry learning (POGIL) sessions, and Just-in Time Teaching (JiTT), among other innovative strategies!

 First-year fellows in our program experience a curriculum designed to promote core skills in the diagnostics, evaluation and treatment of children and families with a wide range of mental health needs, including the following rotations: